 Why does the tag on my recently purchased pashmina say Made In India?
 Your website states clearly that the your pashminas come from Nepal.

-We have visitied our Indian manufacturer to ensure that they comply with our required standards including only employing adults and working conditions that meet all local requirements.
+We have visited our Nepalese manufacturer to ensure that they comply with our required standards including only employing adults and working conditions that meet all local requirements.

 Do you make smaller pashminas for girls aged 10 and below?